Do I need a 4-wheel drive in Hawaii?

 Yes.
-I have been advised by Avis, Budget, Dollar, Thrifty and Enterprise that it is okay to take their rental cars on Saddle Road.
-Saddle Road, which is State Route 200 on the Big Island, is now completely paved from the Kona side all the way to the Hilo side of the Big Island.
-It takes approximately 2 hours and 15 minutes to travel Saddle Road between the Hilo and Kailua Kona sides of the Big Island.
-Please take note of Saddle Road Cautions.
+Our rental partners allow their rental cars on Saddle Road.
+Saddle Road, which is State Route 200 on the Big Island, is now completely paved from the Kona side to the Hilo side of the Big Island.
+Therefore, it takes approximately 2 hours and 15 minutes to travel Saddle Road between the Big Island’s Hilo and Kailua Kona sides.

-Rental cars are not allowed to travel beyond the visitor's center.
-If you want to go all the way up to the Mauna Kea Observatory, you will need to find a commercial tour company or a car rental company in Hilo to rent you a 4WD and that also allows their vehicles on this unpaved portion.
+If you want to go up to the Mauna Kea Observatory past the Visitor Center, you will need to find a commercial tour company.
+You can also find a company in Hilo to rent you a 4WD, allowing their vehicles on this unpaved portion.
 But be advised that this section can be treacherous, especially in inclement weather.
-Mauna Kea is a 14,000 mountain and you can also get altitude sickness.
+Take care, as Mauna Kea is a 14,000 mountain and you can also get altitude sickness.

 Saddle Road Driving Restrictions